Best Pillows of 2021: Reviews and Buyer’s Guide

 Frequently Asked Questions

 If you can, we recommend keeping your shoulders off your pillow.
 The point of a pillow is to support your head and neck, and placing your shoulders on the pillow can decrease the amount of support your neck receives.
-You may find yourself waking up with a sore neck, in other words.
+You may find yourself waking up with a sore neck and stiff shoulders, in other words.

 Did You Find Your Next Pillow?